You’re closer than you think to a career in tech. Our grads have launched rewarding new careers — you can too.View Our Jobs Report

 There are some “prerequisite” topics that are not covered here.
 For example, we start with the assumption that you know what an “x-axis” is.
 While there are no formal educational prerequisites for this program, you may want to look into taking additional math coursework before beginning to prep for our programs if you haven’t completed at least a high-school level STEM education.

 The Python docs are a great place to find reliable information and quick examples of all of the features of Python.
-I don’t recommend reading these from top to bottom; instead, do a search within the individual page to find out more about something specific, e.g. “string methods” in the built-in types documentation, then referring to that section to find the method you want
+I don’t recommend reading these from top to bottom; instead, search within the individual page to find out more about something specific, e.g. “string methods” in the built-in types documentation, then referring to that section to find the method you want

 One of the platforms we use for assessments is Google Colab.
 It is another flavor of a Python notebook, slightly different from the Jupyter Notebooks used in the Flatiron School curriculum.
 Check it out, make some notebooks of your own, play around with creating and running new cells